Full squad lists for the 2026 FIFA World Cup are now official.

 Spain, France Found Success With Youth

-The youngest team to win recently, 2010 Spain's average age ran almost half a year younger than any team participating in this year's World Cup.
+The youngest team to win recently, 2010 Spain's average age would be younger than all but two team's participating in this year's World Cup.
 No one on that Spanish roster was older than 32 and 10 players were under 25, including 5 who would go on to earn over 100 caps for la Roja in Sergio Ramos, Sergio Busquets, David Silva, Cesc Fàbregas and Gerard Piqué.

 2018 France also relied heavily on a youth movement with 15 players aged 25 or younger, though that squad lacked late 20's talent as five of the remaining eight players were 31 or older.
 The 2014 Germany team included the fewest number of players in their thirties of any recent champion at only three, but 36-year-old striker Miroslav Klose skewed up their average age.
 Kylian Mbappé in 2018 and Ronaldo in 1994 are the only teenagers to make a World Cup winning roster since 1986 (17-year-old Ronaldo was the only player on that Brazil side younger than 24 but did not appear in a match during the tournament).